Vulnerability watch, database, alert and management

 Theses bulletins are available in HTML, text, XML, PDF and RTF formats and contain:

-- A title, a synthesis and a description of the vulnerability.
+- A title, a synthesis and a simple description of the vulnerability.

 - A list of impacted software.